About the author ...

 Many hardware vendors have adopted UNIX as a true industry standard (norm) to implement operating systems for their own hardware platforms.

 A distribution is focused on a specific audience.
-So a RHEL (RedHat Enterise Linux) is focusing on datacenter use and does provide very little desktop appications.
+So RHEL (RedHat Enterprise Linux) focuses on data center use and provides very few desktop applications.

 Unlike RHEL a company in the U.K. (Canonical Ltd.) wanted to attract former Windows users to their Linux distribution called UBUNTU.
 So UBUNTU came with tons of desktop applications.